cirens-utd/turtlebot_controller/src/agent_control/readme.md

 # Agent Controller Overview

 ## Overview
 The goal of this package is to give you an Agent class that handles are the tedious back end information for navigating the turtlebots.
 For example, the robots can only move foward and backwards and turn on the Z axis.
 However, most agent controllers will give a desired direction to go in.

 ## Release Updates:
+V0.0.3
+- Updated Replay viewer axis to match simulation
+- Added logic so the robot cannot be its own neighbor
+- Added option to allow node to be launch in view only mode
+- Added New Agent: Coverage Control
+- Added Logic to warn if slipping in controller timing

 V0.0.2 - 6/7/25
 - added calibration node to correct center of rotation on the pose to match the robot
  - Still working on solution to kill node once it completes